xo68/config/vscode.md

 ## <a name='<u>core-\<leader\>-shortcuts</u>'></a><u>Core \<Leader\> shortcuts</u>

-> Leader key is space bar
+> Leader key is space bar.<br>
+> The following shortcuts are only working in a Vim buffer.

 | Shortcut            | Mode   | Description                             |
 | ------------------- | ------ | --------------------------------------- |